benym/benym/README.md

 </div>

 - 😎 I'm Focusing on AI Agent and Cloud Native
-- 💡 Participated in Research on Graph Embedding and VAE
+- 💡 Participated in Research on Graph Embedding and Generative AI

 ### 🪐Github Analysis
 <div align="center">